Kingly-elpies/KinglyKelpies/README.md

 **Python Discord Summer Code Jam 2022** submission from the team **KinglyKelpies**
 # *for level_id in range(14)*
-A simple multiplayer puzzle game, in which you aim is to reach the goal by pressing buttons, standing on plates and moving boxes, to open doors.
+A simple multiplayer puzzle game, in which you aim is to reach the goal by pressing buttons, standing on plates, moving boxes.
 Together with a friend!

 # Table of contents